GodotVR/godot-xr-tools/_docs/interaction/pickup.md

 ## Introduction
 A common feature in VR is picking up objects.
-This is usually combined with adding hand models to the players controllers to make pickup feel more natural.
+This is usually combined with adding hand models to the player's controllers to make pickup feel more natural.

 ## Setup
-Adding support for object pickup involves adding XRToolsFunctionPickup instances to the controllers of both hands.
+Adding support for object pickup involves adding XRToolsFunctionPickup instances as children to the controllers of both hands.
+The pickup function can be found in `addons/godot-xr-tools/functions/function_pickup.tscn`

 The following shows a player configuration including pickups:
 ![Pickup Setup]({{ site.url }}/assets/img/pickup/pickup_setup.png)

-The functionality works out of the box but can be further configured:
+The functionality works out of the box but can be further configured in the inspector:
 ![Pickup Configuration]({{ site.url }}/assets/img/pickup/pickup_config.png)

 The two common types of objects that XRToolsFunctionPickup can interact with are: